 Chris offers a comprehensive consulting services, workshops and hands on training classes to help you use microservices effectively.

 Avoid the pitfalls of adopting microservices and learn essential topics, such as service decomposition and design and Kubernetes.
 Find out more

 Chris offers a comprehensive set of resources for learning about microservices including articles, an O'Reilly training video, and example code.Learn more

 Want to see an example?
 Check out Chris Richardson's example applications.
 See code

 Join the microservices google group

-You have applied the Event-driven architecture pattern.
+You have applied the Application events pattern.
 In order to be reliable, each step of a saga must atomically update the database and publish messages/events.
 It is not viable to use a distributed transaction that spans the database and the message broker.

 Tail the database transaction log and publish each message/event inserted into the outbox to the message broker.

 This pattern has the following benefits:

 This pattern has the following drawbacks: